 Coverage

-Just as with any other insurance policy, different carriers offer different levels of coverage, so it’s vital that you carefully examine each policy offering before you purchase it.
+Just as with any other insurance policy, different insurance companies offer different levels of coverage, so it’s vital that you carefully examine each policy offering before you purchase it.
 Don’t assume that all liquor liability policies are the same.

 What Should Be Covered

-- Assault and Battery – this covers physical injuries caused by another intoxicated patron,
+- Assault and Battery – this covers physical injuries caused by intoxicated customers,

 - Drunk Driving – this covers damage and injury caused by an intoxicated driver,